Saul-Lara/Cookie-Clicker/README.md

 # Cookie Clicker 🍪

 # License
-Code in this repository is open-sourced software licensed under the MIT license Saul Lara
+Code in this repository is open-sourced software licensed under the MIT license.

+Saul Lara